Developer blog

 Wiring it into your upload flow

-• Trigger on publish.
-Call this right after a new video is uploaded (a webhook
+• Trigger it on publish.
+Call this right after a new video is uploaded (a webhook from your CMS or YouTube ingestion, a queue worker, a CI step) with your standard language list.

 Cost & limits

-• One balance covers the dashboard and the API; max source length is 30 minutes
+• One balance covers both the dashboard and the API.
+Max source length is 30 minutes per job, and input is by link only (YouTube, HLS, or direct URL).

 Get your key